You-Gao/Blog/_books/2024-08-17-the-presentation-of-self.md

 ---
 [^1]: I took it a class it answered some parts of this question.
 [^2]: Found a paper that covered these exact thoughts I had, but in more faithful depth to both positions. in citations.
+[^3]: Is this why people analyze wars as theaters?